Report: Democratic representative settled sexual harassment complaint in 2015

 "Rep. Conyers strongly postulated that the performing of personal service or favors would be looked upon favorably and lead to salary increases or promotions," the former staffer said in the documents.

 House Speaker Paul Ryan issued a statement Tuesday morning saying he read a report of a sexual harassment claim against a member of the House of Representatives, but didn't specifically cite the BuzzFeed report.
-An aide later confirmed to CNN the statement was in regards to Conyers. s
+An aide later confirmed to CNN the statement was in regards to Conyers.

 "This report is extremely troubling," he said in a statement.
 "Last month, I directed the Committee on House Administration to conduct a full review of all policies and procedures related to workplace harassment and discrimination ...
 People who work in the House deserve and are entitled to a workplace without harassment or discrimination."